 In a society that prides empathy so emphatically, why are people disregarding the health and safety of others to give into selfish whims?
 We all know by now that wearing masks is to protect others from you.
 Why are so many people making the conscious choice to disregard the safety of others and go for a run or walk into a store without a mask on?

-For instance, if you decide to be irresponsible and go to a party where you could potentially (and, in all honesty, most likely) catch Covid 19, that is your choice.
-But, if you then decide to go for a walk without a mask on, you could be spreading Covid 19 to everybody you pass.
-This includes people who are being responsible and wearing masks, are high-risk, or live with someone who is high risk.
+For instance, if you decide to be irresponsible and go to a party where you could potentially (and, in all honesty, most likely) catch COVID 19, that is your choice.
+But, if you then decide to go for a walk without a mask on, you could be spreading COVID 19 to everybody you pass.
+This includes people who are being responsible and wearing masks, are vaccinated, are high-risk, or live with someone who is high risk.
 Why aren’t people using their empathy they claim to value so highly when making decisions that affect those around them?
-Don’t make the choice for others on whether or not they catch Covid – especially those who are taking the necessary precautions.
+Don’t make the choice for others on whether or not they catch COVID – especially those who are taking the necessary precautions.

 So, I have to ask where the empathy is.

 Do you not care whether or not they get sick?
 If they are willing to put themselves at risk, that’s their choice.
 But you do not have to participate in it.
 If they really are your friends, they will understand you wanting to stay safe.
 Right now, saying “no”, is showing that you care.